 And a 2014 federal government report recommended that retailers who sell drones include a pamphlet that "should highlight remotely piloted aircraft users' responsibility not to monitor, record or disclose individuals' private activities without their consent".
 It also recommended that new legislation be introduced to protect against privacy invasion by drones by July 2015, although that hasn't happened.

-- closer than 30m during takeoff, flight or landing to anyone not involved in flying the drone
+- closer than 30 metres to anyone not involved in flying or navigating the drone during takeoff, flight or landing

 - over groups of people, including beaches, parks, sports ovals and public events